robotscissors/movietime/README.md

 For a large part of the application we are displaying images for posters, TV covers and actor headshots.
 Arranging them using float was a little bit a of pain.
 Then, I was introduced to Flexbox.
 Flexbox is pretty cool, especially when it comes to organizing items.
 Now, it is a little unruley at times, probably because I am not an expert at it yet, but I can definately see the advantages of it's use.

 ### Mobile resposiveness
 The application is mobile-responsive.
 That being said, if I had more time, I would work smarter on the navigation.
-I again used flexbox for the top nav instead of the goto choice of Bootstraps nav themes.
+I again used flexbox for the top nav instead of the go to choice of Bootstraps nav themes.
+Regardless, for this quick sprint, the nav is functional on mobile and responsive.